error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 ## Scientific Insights

-### SEG's Optimal Domain
+### SSZ's Optimal Domain

-Through systematic stratified analysis, we have identified the precise physical regimes where the Segmented Spacetime (SEG) model excels and where it faces limitations.
+Through systematic stratified analysis, we have identified the precise physical regimes where the Segmented Spacetime (SSZ) model excels and where it faces limitations.

 **Excellence in Strong-Field Photon Sphere Region:**
 The model demonstrates exceptional performance in photon sphere observations, specifically in the radius range r = 2-3 r_s, achieving an 82% win rate with high statistical significance (p<0.0001, n=45).
 This regime represents moderate-to-strong gravitational fields where classical approximations begin to break down but conditions are not yet extreme.
 The φ-based segmentation corrections are optimally calibrated for this physical regime, providing improvements of 72-77 percentage points over the φ-disabled baseline.

 **Excellence in High-Velocity Systems:**
-For systems with significant kinematic velocities exceeding 5% of light speed, SEG achieves 86% wins (p=0.0015, n=21).
+For systems with significant kinematic velocities exceeding 5% of light speed, SSZ achieves 86% wins (p=0.0015, n=21).
 This demonstrates that the model successfully handles the coupling between special relativistic effects and gravitational field dynamics, performing substantially better than simple multiplicative combinations of GR and SR corrections.
 The φ-geometry framework appears well-suited to capture these combined effects, with a 76 percentage point improvement attributable to φ-based corrections.

 **Failure Very Close to Horizon:**
 The model completely fails in the extreme near-horizon regime (r < 2 r_s), achieving 0% wins across 29 observations.
 This represents a catastrophic breakdown where even the φ-based corrections are insufficient.
 The current Δ(M) parametrization, while successful at moderate distances, cannot adequately capture the highly non-linear gravitational effects that dominate in this regime.
 This identifies a critical area requiring theoretical development of improved φ-formula extensions or alternative correction schemes specifically tailored to extreme-field conditions.

 **Comparable Performance in Weak Fields:**
-In the weak-field regime (r > 10 r_s, n=40), SEG achieves 37% wins with p=0.154 (not statistically significant).
+In the weak-field regime (r > 10 r_s, n=40), SSZ achieves 37% wins with p=0.154 (not statistically significant).
 This is expected and physically reasonable: classical GR×SR approximations are already highly accurate in weak gravitational fields, leaving little room for improvement.
 The φ-corrections, designed primarily for strong-field effects, naturally have minimal impact here (only +3 percentage points).
 This is not a failure but rather confirmation that the model correctly reduces to classical behavior where it should.

 **The Value of Precise Domain Knowledge:**
 Detailed reporting of both strengths and weaknesses serves multiple purposes.
 It identifies where improvements are needed (r<2 r_s) for future theoretical development.
-It informs observational strategies by showing which types of systems are most suitable for testing SEG predictions (photon sphere observations, high-velocity systems).
+It informs observational strategies by showing which types of systems are most suitable for testing SSZ predictions (photon sphere observations, high-velocity systems).
 The regime-dependent behavior follows from the underlying φ-geometry principles, not arbitrary parameter tuning, indicating the model has a physical basis rather than being a general-purpose fitting exercise.

 ---